Ants vs Termites what’s the Difference?

-Flying Ant swarmers and Subterranean Termites swarmers look similar but are very different.
-They are as different as, horses and cows, but they are so small you have to look close to see the difference.
+Winged Ant swarmers and winged Subterranean Termites swarmers look similar but are completely different.
+They are as different as, horses from cows, but they are so small you have to look close to see the difference.

 It’s important to know which pest you are treating.
 A treatment for ants can be very inexpensive but treating termites can cost you much more.
 Getting rid of Ants requires a completely different treatment than the treatments we use to get rid of Termites.
 So take a good look at the graphic, not the differences.
 Not being able to tell the difference can cost you extra money when you treat.